aletterayear/aletterayear/README.md

 ### 5. Social Media Engagement
 - Monitor social media trends related to the token.
 - Actively reply to relevant posts or discussions to promote and market the token.
+Post logs and updates in these replies as well.
 - **Note:** Do not create any new posts on your X/Twitter account, **@aletterayear**, beyond the annual `theResult` post.
 Only engage through replies.

 ---